KaseyMK/bricks_wysiwyg/README.md

 * `modifiers_text_color`
 * `modifiers_text_size`

-(Enabling those all at once can cause order-of-operation errors that lead to the dreaded WSOD.)
+> Enabling those all at once can cause order-of-operation errors that lead to the dreaded WSOD.

 Run `drush cim` to import configuration files from sync.

+## Usage

 Add some colors to the color vocabulary: `/admin/structure/taxonomy/manage/modifiers_color/overview` OR replace all entity reference color fields with a field of type "Color" with the same machine name.

 The "Basic page" content type includes brick fields with layout options above and below the body field, and a bricks field without layout options for the sidebar.
 The WYSIWYG body field includes an "Add media" button which allows the insertion of image, video, or aside paragraph types (if you're not using the sample database and files, you may need to upload a new button graphic at `/admin/config/content/embed/button/manage/add_media`).

-### Sample Database and Files

-A sample database with color terms and pages can be loaded from the `web` directory with:

-`drush sql-drop -y && drush sql-cli < ../data/bricks-wysiwyg.sql`

-Sample images are in `data/files`; move those to `web/sites/default/files` or upload your own.

 ### Adding Paragraph Types